saikrishna1501/PeerPulse/README.md

 - Channel system API: Crafted by [Raveena Ingale], this comprehensive API supports the functionalities of channels, posts, comments, and upvotes, providing a robust platform for efficient management and interaction within the community.
 - User API: Developed by [Sai Krishna Reddy Gaddam], this API simplifies user interactions—retrieve details, update information, sign up, log in, and delete users.

+## Creation of Rest APIs and creating database connections

+In this phase, each team member has contributed to the development of an Rest API schema, focusing on different aspects of the platform:

+- Events Rest API: An Events REST API is an interface that allows clients to interact with a server to perform operations related to events.
+In the context of web development, events could represent activities, gatherings, or occurrences that users may be interested in.
+- Housings Rest API: A Housings REST API is an interface that facilitates the interaction between clients and a server for managing housing-related information.
+In the context of real estate or property management, this API allows users to perform operations related to housing units, such as fetching available listings
+- Blogs Rest API: A Blogs REST API serves as an interface for clients to interact with a server, facilitating operations related to blog entries.
+This API allows users to perform actions such as fetching blog entries, creating new blog posts, updating existing posts, and deleting blog entries.
+- Users Rest API: A Users REST API acts as an interface for clients to interact with a server, enabling operations related to user management.
+This API allows users to perform actions such as creating new user accounts, retrieving user information, updating user details, and deleting user accounts.

 ## Installation and Setup
 To set up the project in its current state: